devilbeast05/attendence-system-/AttendanceSystem/README.md

 2. Ensure the Python version specified in .python-version is supported by Render
 3. Verify that all dependencies in requirements.txt are compatible with the specified Python version
 4. Check the Render logs for specific error messages
+5. For face recognition dependencies:
+   - Ensure the system dependencies are installed correctly
+   - If you see errors related to dlib or face_recognition, check that the build process installed the required system packages
 5. If you see "requirements.txt not found" errors, the application now includes a custom build script (build.sh) that will:
    - Debug the current directory and file structure
    - Check for requirements.txt in the current directory